Skip to main content

 #

-This guide is based on official USCIS instructions for Form I-612 and is updated whenever there are changes in form editions or filing rules.
+This guide is based on official USCIS instructions for Form I-612 and is updated to reflect changes in form editions or filing procedures.
 Always confirm current requirements on the official USCIS website.

 FAQs